X-EL Energy Management

 Electrification and Hybrid Solutions

-WinGD takes a holistic approach to designing power arrangements that goes far beyond the main engine.
+WinGD takes a holistic approach to designing power arrangements that go far beyond the main engine.
 By incorporating and configuring electric hybrid technologies to suit your vessel characteristics and operating profile - alongside our proprietary energy management system to keep you operating at optimal efficiency – WinGD can ensure vessels built or retrofitted today are prepared to face operational and regulatory challenges across their lifetime.

-Optimally sized components, fulfilling technical and commercial requirements
+System Topology: Optimally sized components, fulfilling technical and commercial requirements

-Energy management system, aiming for maximum efficiency of the ship as a whole
+Control Strategy: Energy management system, aiming for maximum efficiency of the ship as a whole

-An integrated advisory system for operation, diagnostics and maintenance
+Lifecycle management: An integrated advisory system for operation, diagnostics and maintenance

 System topology